 Dec 22, 5:45 AM: Started from Naperville.

 For the first 5-6 hours of the journey, you will still be in Illinois.
-Then we breeze through “The South” – Missouri, Arkansas, Tennessee, Mississippi and finally, Louisiana.
+Then we breezed through a flurry of Southern States – Missouri, Arkansas, Tennessee, Mississippi and finally reached our destination, Louisiana.

 7:30 AM: The sun blooming alongside us, perks of being early starters!